0b10/userinstalled/README.md

 ## Features

-- Backup all user installed package names to a designated file
+- Backup all user installed packages to a designated file
-- Restore all backed up package names
+- Restore (install) all backed up packages
 - Ignore a package, or packages

 ## Install